In the Media

 April 1, 2009: While working at the UN, Dr. Mostert appeared on the Andy Caldwell Show to discuss the growing nation-wide push for a "pride" movement to celebrate abortion.

 March 10, 2009: While consulting on disability issues at the UN's annual Committee on the Status of Women in New York City, Dr. Mostert was interviewed by Charisma Magazine and was quoted concerning President Obama's executive order lifting restrictions on embryonic stem cell research.
 Click here to access the article.

 February 27, 2009: Dr. Mostert was interviewed by the Atlanta Journal Constitution about the arrests of several members of a radical assisted suicide group, the Final Exit Network.
 The FEN arrests came after an extensive federal investigation into their methods of assisting other members' suicides.
-Click here to access the article in which Dr. Mostert is quoted.

 February 27, 2009: Dr. Mostert was a live guest on The Andy Caldwell Show.
 He discussed an ABC Good Morning America report of lawyer John West, who has just published a book describing how he helped both of his parents commit suicide.
 He also discussed the recent arrests of members of the Final Exit Network and assisted suicide group in Georgia.

 February 26, 2009: Dr. Mostert appeared on CBN News to discuss the radical assisted suicide group the Final Exit Network.
 Dr. Mostert also announced that ISDB, in conjunction with The Pro-Life Legal Defense Fund (Boston) had filed a friend of the court brief in the appeal of Baxter vs. Montana, where a Montana judge declared assisted suicide legal in that state.